abevoelker/devise-passwordless/README.md

 A passwordless a.k.a. "magic link" login strategy for [Devise][]

-No database migrations are needed as login links are stateless, encrypted tokens generated with Rails's MessageEncryptor.
+No database migrations are needed as login links are stateless encrypted tokens generated with Rails's MessageEncryptor.

 ## Installation